NYUCCL/psiTurk/doc/secure_ad_server.rst

 have to!  **psiTurk** posts your custom ad text with us, and then participants access your task by first interacting with our secure server.
 We show them the ad, then forward them to you.
 No hassle, more potential participants!

+A full "visual explanation" of the Secure Ad Server is provided `here <http://psiturk.org/ad_server>`__.
+Basically, you post the HTML of you "ad" to the psiturk.org cloud.
+Workers view the ad on the cloud server and decide if they want to accpet.
+If so they are forwarded to your local server or computer to complete the task.

 Why use the **psiturk.org** Secure Ad Server?
 -------------------------------------------------------